 The key responsibilities of a UI designer

-Assist UX designers in creating wireframes, storyboards, user flows, process flows and site maps to effectively communicate interaction and design ideas;
+To assist UX designers in the creation of wireframes, storyboards, user flows, process flows, and site maps to communicate interaction and design ideas effectively;

-Develop a modular design system: a library of user interface components that can be re-used to create more screens and features in the future.
+To develop a modular design system: a library of user interface components that can be re-used to create more screens and features in the future;

-Optimize a UI layout: a UI designer might receive low fidelity wireframes at the start of the project, and the purpose of optimizations is to make button positions more consistent between screens.
+To optimize a UI layout: a UI designer might receive low fidelity wireframes at the beginning of a project.
+The purpose of optimizations is to make button positions more consistent between screens.

-The key responsibilities of a UI/UX designer are the following:
+The key responsibilities of a UX/UI designer are following:

 Collecting information about the project and its target audience;

 Style development, drawing up instructions for fonts, colors, and sizes;